nbpandeti/the-sinister-six/README.md

 ![Sprint2TestsPass](Sprint2PassedTests.png)

 ## CICD
-We set up a CICD pipeline using a service called Buddyworks This pipeline is triggered on push of a commit to github.
+We set up a CICD pipeline using a service called Buddyworks.
+This pipeline is triggered on push of a commit to github.
 If the pipeline fails, we get a notification in our the-sinister-six slack channel.
-And we also have a notification for the first successfull pipeline run after a failure
+And we also have a notification for the first successfull pipeline run after a failure.
 ![Sprint2CICDPipeline](Sprint2CICDPipeline.png)
 ![Sprint2CICDResults](Sprint2SlackNotificationofCICDResults.png)